dancingdeadboysclub/es-theme-elementerial-r36s-darkos/README.md

 Elementerial was fixed for the following resolution:
 - **640x480** (4:3 screen ratio), tested on R36H running dArkOS, ArkOS-R3XS and ArkOS4Clones

-\* It's possible to use this edit in other resolutions and systems based on EmulationStation, however full compatibility is not guaranteed at all.
-This was made with ONE specific platform in mind.
+\* It's possible to use this theme in other resolutions and systems based on EmulationStation, however full compatibility is not guaranteed at all.
+This was made with ONE specific aspect ratio in mind.